Educational Assessment:

 of credit for the course.

-the conclusion of this course students will be able to:
+purpose of the assessment.
+At the conclusion of this course students will be

 ·